josbeir/cakephp-docs-md/docs/5/en/orm/saving-data.md

 ```

 By default, the `newEntity()` method validates the data that gets passed to
-it, as explained in the [validating-request-data](#validating-request-data) section.
+it, as explained in the [Validating Request Data](#validating-request-data) section.
 If you wish to
 bypass data validation pass the `'validate' => false` option:

 ``` php